Pringley/patentpaper2/paper.markdown

 We considered using larger neighborhoods.
 The $n$-neighborhood can be computed recursively by adding all patents citing any patents in the
 $(n-1)$-neighborhood.
 However, these larger neighborhoods grow in size very quickly.
-For our purposes (quick computation and visualization), we decided to keep the smaller clusters from 1-neighborhoods.
+For our purposes of quick computation and visualization, we chose to keep the smaller clusters from 1-neighborhoods.

 This technique creates *overlapping* clusters, where a node can belong to more